minodisk/coffee-refactor/README.md

 ![capture_highlight](https://cloud.githubusercontent.com/assets/514164/2870666/5a3aafbe-d2d6-11e3-959f-14957255a980.gif)

-You can toggle enabled from settings view.
+You can toggle enabled in settings view.

 1. Open setting with `Atom > Preferences`.
 2. Input 'coffee refactor' to `Filter package` and select 'Coffee Refactor' package.